Chapter 53 BWV 51 Jauchzet Gott in allen Landen

 The structure is akin to that of the chorale fantasia but with just one vocal line instead of four.
 The chorale phrases are separated by the continuous instrumental currents which never appear inhibited by the actuality of having to encompass a refrain which is melodically, tonally and rhythmically restricted.
 Bach, typically, turns this to his advantage as the chorale shines through the general euphoria with a simplicity and constancy that had been originally suggested, but through quite different musical processes, in the previous movement.

-The cantata was, however, conceived as a vehicle for a virtuoso soloist who cannot shine if allotted only the barest of melodies.
+The cantata was, however, appears to have been conceived as a vehicle for a virtuoso soloist who obviously cannot shine if allotted only the barest of melodies.
 Consequently, instead of completing the movement as might be expected at bar 118 Bach adds a coda of Beethovian proportions, extending 118 bars to a total of 226!
 He changes the time signature (and possibly the tempo) and the full upper string complement (including violas) returns.
 The one word set is Alleluja, not a part of the chorale text, and obviously grafted on so as to provide the singer with his/her stunning virtuosic conclusion.